ec-intaros/opendap-xarray-use-cases/.ipynb_checkpoints/README-checkpoint.md

 * Load and Plot all needed CTD Data (from Variables and Attributes)

 In each notebook, two case studies are described to visualise different data ranges:
-* extraction of data between the first elements of DEPTH, eg 0-20;
+* extraction of data between the first elements of DEPTH, eg **0-20**;
-* extraction of data between the last elements of DEPTH, eg 50-last.
+* extraction of data between the last elements of DEPTH, eg **50-last**.

-Application developers are supported to compare the 2 ways to querying data (Bulk and Optimized) in order to learn how to exploit efficiently (and without mistake) all the OPeNDAP server-side capabilities for data filtering and rerieval.
+Application developers are supported to compare the two ways to querying data (Bulk and Optimized) in order to learn how to exploit efficiently (and without mistake) all the OPeNDAP server-side capabilities for data filtering and rerieval.

 # 1) **Test1 REF - OPeNDAP Xarray use cases**